kimmo1019/Roundtrip/README.md

 We tested Roundtrip on three types of simulation datasets.
 (1) Indepedent Gaussian mixture.
 (2) 8-octagon Gaussian mixture.
 (3) Involute.

-The main python script `main_density_est.py` is used for implementing Roundtrip with simulation data.
+The main python script `main_density_est.py` is used for implementing Roundtrip.
 Model architecture for Roundtrip can be find in `model.py`.
 Data loader or data sampler can be find in `util.py`.

 Taking the (1) for an example, one can run the following commond to train a Roundtrip model with indepedent Gaussian mixture data.